davorg/perl-advent-cfp/index.md

 The Perl Advent Calendar seeks to be an inclusive project.
 We encourage and sincerely welcome articles from authors of color, women, queer article authors, transgender authors and from other communities not well represented in the tech world.
-We do not discrimnate on the basis of religion (yes, that means you can write a Kwanzaa, Hanukkah, Solstice, Wintereenmas, or Agnostica article if you want.)
+We do not discriminate on the basis of religion (yes, that means you can write a Kwanzaa, Hanukkah, Solstice, Wintereenmas, or Agnostica article if you want.)
 Our [Contributor Covenant Code of Conduct](https://github.com/perladvent/Perl-Advent/blob/master/code-of-conduct.md)